onionalive/go-web-test/README.md

 This will execute the go code in that terminal window, and serve the files

 2) Compiling and executing from executable

-Again, cd back into project root, then fun
+Again, cd back into project root, then run
 ```bash
 $ go build
 ```